Concatenated Codes for Multiple Reads of a DNA Sequence

-Other related work includes the study of repeated transmission over an erroneous channel, which goes back to Levenshtein \cite{levenshtein_efficient_2001}, who introduced the sequence reconstruction problem.
+Work related to ours includes the study of repeated transmission over an erroneous channel, which goes back to Levenshtein \cite{levenshtein_efficient_2001}, who introduced the sequence reconstruction problem.
 Here, the goal is to analytically quantify the number of sequences, as a function of the sequence length, that are required to guarantee correct reconstruction under an adversarial channel.
 Recently, the original formulation has been extended to an adversarial DNA channel \cite{sini_reconstruction_2019}.
-Furthermore, similar in spirit to our work, yet different in methods and objectives, is the research on the trace reconstruction problem over deletion channels \cite{brakensiek_coded_2020,cheraghchi_coded_2020}, which is the probabilistic variant of the sequence reconstruction problem.
+Furthermore, similar in spirit to our work, yet different in methods and objectives, is the research on the trace reconstruction problem over deletion channels \cite{brakensiek_coded_2020,cheraghchi_coded_2020,abroshan_coding_2019}, which is the probabilistic variant of the sequence reconstruction problem.
 These works focus on asymptotic results, while we discuss both asymptotic and finite-length results of received sequences over a channel that additionally allows insertions and substitutions.
 More recently, the trace reconstruction problem has also been formulated for a fixed number of sequences with a larger focus on algorithmic aspects \cite{srinivasavaradhan_symbolwise_2019,sabary_reconstruction_2020}.
 However, these works consider only uncoded sequences, while we are interested in coded transmissions.

-Inspired by our work \cite{LenzMaaroufConcatenatedCodes_DNA2020} and, independently of this paper, the authors in \cite{Srinivasavaradhan2021TrellisBMA} worked on multiple sequence transmission over parallel IDS channels.
-In particular, they presented a practical sub-optimal decoder, referred to as trellis bitwise majority alignment, which slightly improves the performance compared to our sub-optimal decoder, while slightly increasing the complexity.
-They also proposed a less complex decoder than our optimal APP decoder.
+Inspired by our work \cite{LenzMaaroufConcatenatedCodes_DNA2020}, independently of this paper, the authors in \cite{Srinivasavaradhan2021TrellisBMA} worked on multiple sequence transmission over parallel IDS channels.
+In particular in \cite{Srinivasavaradhan2021TrellisBMA}, they presented a practical sub-optimal decoder, referred to as trellis bitwise majority alignment, which slightly improves the performance compared to our sub-optimal decoder, while slightly increasing the complexity.
+The authors in \cite{Srinivasavaradhan2021TrellisBMA} also proposed a less complex decoder than our optimal APP decoder.
 In \cite{SakogawaMAP_IDS_2020}, a more complex sub-optimal decoder compared to our separate decoder was presented for multiple sequence transmission over the IDS channel, as well as a similar optimal APP decoder as ours.
 In \cite{Shibata2020}, a concatenated coding scheme with an outer LDPC code and an inner trellis code approaching the Markov capacity of a channel with insertions and deletions for single sequence transmission was proposed.